-The Mayor must ensure that spending of the mayoral investment fund, and any devolved funding pots under their control like the Shared Prosperity Fund, is aligned with moving to a lowcarbon economy.
+The Mayor must ensure that spending of the strategic investment fund, and any devolved funding pots under their control like the Shared Prosperity Fund, is aligned with moving to a low-carbon economy.

-The Mayor should ensure that all plans, including the Local Industrial Strategy, set the area on a path of fair transition to clean, green industry that will help cut climate change emissions and boost growth in green jobs. investment in high-carbon infrastructure such as new roads.
+The Mayor should ensure that all plans, including the London Industrial Strategy, set the area on a path of fair transition to clean, green industry that will help cut climate change emissions and boost growth in green jobs.

+This also means ending the promotion of or investment in high-carbon infrastructure such as new roads.
 Additional actions to promote low-carbon transport and buildings are set out in the relevant sections below.